ente-io/ente/docs/docs/photos/features/trash.md

 # Trash

 Whenever you delete an item from Ente, it is moved to Trash.
 These items will be automatically deleted from Trash after 30 days.
-You can manaully select photos to permanently delete or completely empty the trash if you wish.
+You can manually select photos to permanently delete or completely empty the trash if you wish.

 Items in trash are included in your used storage calculation.